secure-systems-lab/dsse/envelope.md

 signatures, which we call the "JSON Envelope".
 For the protocol/algorithm, see [Protocol](protocol.md).

-**Important:** Implementations MUST ensure that the same payload bytes that are verified are the ones sent to the application layer.
-In particular, implementations MUST NOT re-parse the envelope after verification to pull out the payload.
-Failure to adhere to this requirement can lead to security vulnerabilities.

 ## Standard JSON envelope

 See [envelope.proto](envelope.proto) for a formal schema.
 (Protobuf is used only